 Pilot Training: Phase II (Tom Cruise lookalike)

 Pilot Training: Phase III

-In April 2013, Chris and I flew up to Spokane, WA to go house hunting.
+In April 2013, Chris and I flew up to Spokane to go house hunting.
 We settled on a duplex and submitted an offer, only to be rejected immediately.
-We tried to negotiate with no luck, and after a final “NO” from the seller, I moved on to try purchasing an investment property in the Tri-Cities but had the same results.
+We tried to negotiate with no luck, and after a final “NO” from the seller, I moved on to try purchasing an investment property elsewhere but had the same results.

 After our failed trip to Spokane, Chris and I set out for pilot training in our newly assigned plane, the Boeing KC-135.
 We were to live in Altus, Ok for the 5-month duration of training before moving on to our permanent stations.
 This was our first experience on TDY, and we had no idea where we would live.
 I just assumed we would live at the on-base hotel.
-Luckily, Chris was much more astute than I was, and he introduced me to the concept of a “crashpad”.
-We did our research and called a couple of crashpad websites to reserve our rooms, but unfortunately (or fortunately), all of the Crashpads were completely full.
+Luckily, Chris was much more astute than I was, and he introduced me to the crash pad concept.
+We did our research and called a couple of crash pad websites to reserve our rooms, but unfortunately (or fortunately), all of the Crashpads were completely full.
 I call this fortunate because it prompted me to think we could open our own.
 We knew plenty of new pilots that would want to stay with us rather than stay on base so, I pitched the idea to Chris and he was all in.

 Our very first home at Foxtail